methylDragon/coding-notes/C++/08 C++ - Linkages and Preprocessor Directives.md

 We'll base some of this on [this tutorial](<https://www.math.utah.edu/docs/info/cpp_1.html>), but note that this tutorial will not serve as an exhaustive treatise on preprocessor invocations.
 Just good enough to help you tremendously with writing programs.

+>  **FAIR WARNING IS TO BE HAD**: It is important to not abuse C++ macros/preprocessor directives as it can make your code obnoxiously hard to debug, and has a very high chance of introducing bugs into your code.
+>
+> **If you can afford to not use them, you'd best not.** (Save for maybe the `#include` directive and a couple of other handy stuff like header guards.)

 ### 3.1 Concept <a name="3.1"></a>